Breath in.. if you can.

 - Mobility: Units can weigh up to 20 pounds and above.
 Keep an eye out for wheels, handles, and other means to help you change rooms easier.

-- Functionality: Different products can target different air pollution – cigarette smoke, mold, allergens and more.
+- Functionality: Different air purifiers can target different air pollution – cigarette smoke, mold, allergens that cause asthma and more.

 - Expense: Some purifiers will have the energy star label while others feature an eco-friendly mode which shuts down the unit when air pollution levels are low.
 Bear this in mind when looking at Inexpensive products.